If you or your classmates are doing something interesting or important, send Information and Links to: firstname.lastname@example.org.

 * Administrators of the Okemos Alumni wesbite will only post announcements from external sources if those announcements may be of specific interest to OHS graduates, do not result in direct financial gain to the person(s) requesting the announcement, and announcements meet any other related policies governing OHS Alumni website content.

-For Current News of Okemos High School: OkemosHighSchool.org
+For Current News of Okemos High School, click this link to the OHS website: OkemosHighSchool.org

-Larry Avery class of 1965 spotted in town.
+Larry Avery (class of 1965) spotted in town.
 Larry and Linda were in Williamston for a family reunion.
 Rod and Cassie Ellis caught up with them.
 Well, the big news, Larry is the "Voice of the Lakers"!
-Yes, our 1964 star of "Bye-Bye Birdie", "still has it"...Larry announces the basketball games for the mighty Triangle Lake Charter School.
+Yes, our 1964 star of "Bye-Bye Birdie", "still has it"...Larry announces the basketball games for the mighty Triangle Lake Charter School in Blachly, Oregon.
 Our best wishes to The Voice and good luck to Triangle Lake.

 Margot Haynes class of 1965 Cited!
 Margot (Margaret in High School) is involved in all cultural activities in Montague, Michigan.
 Now, a retired college professor, she is addressing the White Lake Historical Society.

-Kerry Byrnes class of 1963 was nominated to the Alumni Hall of Fame and nominated for the Distinguished Alumni 2018 Award of the Okemos Education Foundation.
-The DA 2018 Award will be presented to him at the November 15, 2018 Awards Banquet at MSU Kellogg Center.
+Kerry Byrnes class of 1963 was nominated to the Alumni Hall of Fame and the 2018 recipient of the Okemos Educatoin Foundation's Distinguished Alumni Award.
+The DA Award was presented to him on No vember 15, 2018, at OEF's 2018 Awards Banquet at MSU's Kellogg Center.

 Jim Eichmeier class of 1963 passed away July 25, 2018